tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 In [Agile Testing](http://amzn.to/WKDYkq), Lisa Crispin and Janet Gregory describe acceptance tests as

 > "Tests that define the business value each story must deliver.
-They may verify functional requirements or nonfunctional requirements such as performance or reliability ...
+They may verify functional requirements or non-functional requirements such as performance or reliability ...
 Acceptance test is a broad term that may include both business facing and technology facing tests."

 An important addendum to our definition then should be that acceptance tests don't have to be about just business behaviour, they can also be about broader system qualities such as non-functional requirements and usability.
 It's still about customer confidence.